awangdev/leet-code/TagReviewPage.md

 - 每次记录下result[i]
 - **问题**: 这里的binary search 是用 `end = list.size(); while(start<end){...}`做的, 可否换成用`end=list.size() - 1`?

+#### Segment Tree based on actual value
+- Build segment tree based on min/max values of array: set each possible value into leaf
+- query(min, target - 1): return count # of smaller items within range [min, target - 1]
+- Very similar to `Count of Smaller Number`, where segment tree is built on actual value!!
+- IMPORTANT: goal is to find elements on right -> elements processed from left-hand-side can be removed from segment tree
+- Use `modify(root, target, -1)` to remove element count from segment tree.
+Reuse function
+- time: `n * log(m)`, where m = Math.abs(max-min). log(m) is used to modify() the leaf element

+##### Segment Tree solution - tricky part:
+- negative nubmer works oddly with mid and generates endless loop in build(): `[-2, -1]` use case
+- build entire segment tree based on [min, max], where min must be >= 0.
+- we can do this by adding Math.abs(min) onto both min/max, as well as +diff during accessing nums[i]

 #### Binary Indexed Tree
 - TODO, have code

-#### Segment Tree
-- TODO, it seems too complicated for this problem.

 ---

-**28. [Interval Minimum Number.java](https://github.com/awangdev/LintCode/blob/master/Java/Interval%20Minimum%20Number.java)**      Level: Medium      Tags: [Binary Search, Divide and Conquer, Segment Tree]
+**27. [Interval Minimum Number.java](https://github.com/awangdev/LintCode/blob/master/Java/Interval%20Minimum%20Number.java)**      Level: Medium      Tags: [Binary Search, Divide and Conquer, Lint, Segment Tree]

 给一串数字 int[], 然后一个query Interval[], 每个interval是 [start, end], 找query 区间里的最小值.